 Lawns should be fertilized with a lawn food, which will be high in nitrogen.
 You may want to over seed your lawn area to thicken it up a bit, and that can be done as long as your fertilizer does not have a weed control incorporated in the formula which would keep seed from sprouting.
 It is also a good time for starting a new lawn – before the weather heats up making it difficult to keep the area adequately dampened without having to sprinkle it every couple of hours or so.
 The same would apply to planting ground covers from flats – now is the time.

 Lawns will do better if the mower blades are raised so that they are at least two inches high.
 Closely cut lawns don’t create much shade to the ground allowing it to dry much more quickly.
 That, in turn, requires more frequent and longer irrigating cycles for the lawn to stay nice and green.
 This will help to conserve water.

-We hope to see you soon.
+Thank you all for your continued support and we hope to see you soon.